-Share our learning on engaging with communities using digital methods and make other examples from our previous work more accessible.
-2022-23

-- Listen to our audiences to identify the examples they need to support them. - Work with partners to identify suitable examples and sharing these widely. - Share insights from our work, including on the climate emergency and housing, supporting partners to celebrate their successes and good practice and thereby help others in similar situations. - Gather data to understand barriers to collaborative work.

-Analyse the learning and evidence and gather this into reporting that goes to key stakeholders, including Scottish Government.
+OUTCOMES 5 AND 6 5 All those with an interest in undertaking whole-place collaborative projects across Scotland can access examples 2021-22 • Share our learning on engaging with communities using digital methods and make other examples from our previous work more accessible.
+2022-23 Listen to our audiences to identify the Work with partners to identify suitable . , of what such an approach looks like.
+Share insights from our work housing, supporting partners and thereby help others in sight scotland share a common Share insights from our work, including housing, supporting partners to celebrand thereby help others in similar situates.
+Gather data to understand barriers to an an ate their successes and good practice ations. • Analyse the learning and evidence and gather this into reporting that goes to key stakeholders, including Scottish Government.
+How we plan to achieve these: We will take learning from supporting change on the